BlakeSzabo/BlakeSzabo.github.io/_posts/2024-07-27-Youve-imported-an-icon-now-prod-is-down.md

 # The Fix

 Lucky for me, the immediate fix is simple.
 Just don't use named exports.
 So I searched for every icon import and fixed them all.
 Voila, problem solved!
 Until someone, anyone, imports with a named export.
 Which if you remember is the default behaviour for VSCode.
 Coolio.
-We slap a ESLint rule to prevent this import from happening again and call it a day.
+We slap an ESLint rule to prevent this import from happening again and call it a day.

 Currently, this is where we stand.
 There is probably more that I can do in this area, yes, but I also have other work I have to do and it's difficult to pitch working on a problem that's already "fixed" in favour of shipping an actual feature.